sarg3nt/certified-kubernetes-administrator/09 Networking/02 Prerequisite - Core DNS.md

 ![Configure Core DNS](core-dns-2.png)

 And then we configure CoreDNS to use that file.
-CoreDNS loads it’s configuration from a file named Corefile.
+CoreDNS loads its configuration from a file named Corefile.
 Here is a simple configuration that instructs CoreDNS to fetch the IP to hostname mappings from the file `/etc/hosts`.
 When the DNS server is run, it now picks the Ips and names from the /etc/hosts file on the server.

 CoreDNS also supports other ways of configuring DNS entries through plugins.
 We will look at the plugin that it uses for Kubernetes in a later section.